CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/README.md

 In this homework, you will need to extend the idea of [CycleGAN](https://arxiv.org/abs/1703.10593) to *multiple-domain* scenarios.
 We may call these types of models: Bi-CycleGANs or Tri-CycleGANs, or even Multi-CycleGANs.

+[11/30/2017 update]
+The related nips paper is here: https://arxiv.org/abs/1711.11586 and official [implementation](https://github.com/junyanz/BicycleGAN) should be released soon.
+See if you can achieve the performance in the paper or even better :smile:

 ## Introduction